113ll3/Ibmclouddocscli/sdk/sdk_network_request.md

 	```
 	{: codeblock}

 The `Request` class is a simple way to make an HTTP request and get the response after the request is completed.
-If you are downloading or uploading large files or large bodies of data, you can use the `Request` `download` or `upload` methods.
+If you're downloading or uploading large files or large bodies of data, you can use the `Request` `download` or `upload` methods.
 To monitor the progress of the download or upload, create a custom `ProgressListener` and pass it to the `download` or `upload` methods.

 <!--For complete usage examples, see the `BMSCore` GitHub [README](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-android-core).-->